guardian/price-migration-engine/docs/amendment-effective-date-computation.md

 ### Spread periods

 When Marketing says that they want to spead the monthlies over 3 months, they mean that the process of upgrading the monthlies to a new price (which should otherwise only need 1 month) should be planned to take 3 months.
-You know that there will be a random choice made as part of the decision of the subscription start date.
+You know that there will be a random choice made as part of the decision of the subscription effective date.

 We could, but we never use a spread period for other billing frequencies (quarterly, annual, etc)